 It’s cold.
 It’s rainy.
 It’s the perfect time for comfort food that warms you up.
-Enter my super easy super quick Rajma.
+Enter my super easy and super quick Rajma.

 Cooked brown basmati rice (or which ever rice you prefer)

 1 Brown onion

 2 Cloves of garlic minced

 2 Cans of red kidney beans, washed and drained

 1 to 2 Heaped teaspoons of tomato paste (to your taste)

 1 And a half teaspoon of Rajma spice mix (you can make your own or buy premixed spices at your local Indian grocery shop)

 Handful of coriander leaves if you like the taste

 1 Tablespoon red chili powder